 - Stick to a schedule or routine.

-Having a routine in place keeps you accountable and intentional with your time.
+Having a routine or meal plan in place keeps you accountable and intentional with your time.
 It also keeps the kids on track because they’ll be prepared with what’s next on the day’s agenda.

 - Get an earlier start.

 You’d be amazed by what you can accomplish with even just one extra hour each morning.
 Getting an early start can help you prepare for the day before the kids are even awake.
 This time of peace and quiet can be good for your mental well-being and your productivity.